leonkwan46/leonkwan46/README.md

 - ⚡ Fun fact: I am holding a first-class honour in Music Composition and Piano Performance

-- ⚡ Fun fact: I code music too :) [Check out: https://github.com/leonkwan46/CodingMusic]
+- ⚡ Fun fact: I code music too :) [https://github.com/leonkwan46/CodingMusic]

 <!--
 **leonkwan46/leonkwan46** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.